singularit-de/django-test/README.md

 ## Compatibility

-- 🟢 Supported
+- 🟢 Supported/Tested
-- 🟡 Unknown
+- 🟡 Unknown/Untested
 - 🔴 Currently not Supported (open an Issue or Pull request if needed)

 | Python version |     |